imtripleq/rnm-character-browser/README.md

 ### Running the Application

-1. Install concurrently in the root folder to run both frontend and backend:
+1. Install all dependencies in the root folder to run both frontend and backend:

 ```bash
 npm install